nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. TA starts TrAcker desktop application.
 2. TA enters command to list notes.
-3. TrAcker displays notes listed for future one-week events
+3. TrAcker displays notes listed for that event.

 Use case ends.

 **Extensions**

-* 3a.
-No notes found for future one-week events
+* 2a.
+No notes found for events.
-    * 3a1.
+    * 2a1.
 TrAcker displays an empty card.

     Use case ends.

-* a.
-At any time, TA decides not to list notes.
-    * a1.
-TA removes input from TrAcker.

-Use case ends

 ---

 System: Software System (TrAcker)
 <br>
-Use case: UC13 - Add notes to an event
+Use case: UC11 - Add notes to an event
 <br>
 Person: An undergraduate student in NUS enrolled in CS2040 as a student
 <br>